prismamedia/ts-async-event-emitter/README.md

 // We "type" the data carried by the events like this : const ee = new EventEmitter<{ [Event.Pre]: { at: number }; [Event.Post]: { took: number } }>();

-// We can listen on "named" events like this :
+// We can listen on events like this :
 // "offFirstPre" is a convenient method to unregister the listener later, see below const offFirstPre = ee.on(Event.Pre, ({ at }) => console.log({ first: at }));
 ee.on(Event.Pre, ({ at }) => console.log({ second: at * 2 }));
 ee.on(Event.Post, async ({ took }) => console.log({ took }));

-// We can listen on "any" events like this : ee.on((eventName, eventData) => {
-  // In order to have a proper typing of "eventData", we can use the "isEvent" type guard. if (ee.isEvent(Event.Pre, eventName, eventData)) {
-    // Here the "eventData" has a "at" property. console.log({ any: eventData.at })
-  } else if (ee.isEvent(Event.Post, eventName, eventData)) {
-    // Here the "eventData" has a "took" property. console.log({ any: eventData.took })
-  }
-});

 // [...]